Bhavan-Prakash/servlet_basics_practice/README.md

     The .metadata folder contains IDE/Tomcat-specific configurations and is not part of the application logic.

-    The project is meant for learning purposes (Servlets, HTML, XML config).
+    The project is meant for learning purposes (Servlets, HTML, XML config ,Annotation).